General Information

 10. What is the timeline for the litigation?

-Christine Riefa Class Representative Limited’s application for a Collective Proceedings Order is scheduled to be heard by the Competition Appeal Tribunal on 11-12 July 2024.
-At the hearing, the Competition Appeal Tribunal may ‘certify’ Christine Riefa Class Representative Limited’s claim (i.e., grant its application for a Collective Proceedings Order so the claim can proceed to trial) or may decline to do so.
+A hearing will be scheduled (with the date to be confirmed on this site), at which the Tribunal will consider whether to authorise JLP A&A Class Representative Limited to act as the class representative and whether the proposed claims are suitable to proceed as collective proceedings.
+Following this hearing, the Tribunal may 'certify' JLP A&A Class Representative Limited's claim (i.e., grant its application for a Collective Proceedings Order so the claim can proceed to trial) or may decline to do so.

 Please register by clicking the ‘Stay up to date’ button on this website to be notified of developments directly.
+To learn more about JLP A&A's proposed claim, please visit www.catribunal.org.uk.

 Back To Top